 Keen but not excessive machining from cold-forged alloy ingots puts the Hope stem comfortably mid-pack in terms of weight and stiffness.
 Stainless steel bolts reduce worries about stripping when tightening though and they’re reassuringly tough even when worked hard in a gravity situation.
 There is a specific DH stem design too, plus direct-mount and even single piece stem and top clamp for Boxxer, Fox 40 and Marzocchi 888 forks.
 Hope’s factory direct or ‘van at events’ support is legendarily beyond the call of duty in the UK too, so you know they’ve got your back.

-The remaining machining ripples are a real attraction to some people, but it’s the ability to colour match their stems to other Hope components that’s the real driver for most people to dig deep into their pockets to get one.
+The remaining machining ripples are a real attraction to some people, but it’s the ability to color match their stems to other Hope components that’s the real driver for most people to dig deep into their pockets to get one.

 Syncros’s Hixon all in one carbon bar and stem looks amazing in a sci-fi way and feels great on the trail but bar fit and accessory mounting are very restrictive and conventional bar and stem combos are lighter and cheaper.